j19sch/j19sch.github.io/posts/2024/20240803-optimizing-for-moments-of-discovery.md

 And [Maaret Pyhäjärvi](https://maaretp.com/) has been saying the same.
 In [contemporary exploratory testing](https://www.getxray.app/blog/contemporary-exploratory-testing-podcast-highlights) exploration and automation go hand-in-hand.
 And test cases, whether they are executable (i.e. automated) or not, are the output of (exploratory) testing.

+==> so exploratory testing is input for scripted and automated tests (one of the inputs) ==> exploratory testing is learning, so what's the output of learning: test cases, test automation, user stories, docs ==> > "It is in the doing of the work that we discover the work that we must do.
+Doing exposes reality."
+Woody Zuill, https://agilemaxims.com/
+==> we learn through building and investigating what we must build, so let's write down what we learned ==> optimizing for moments of discovery

 ---